More information on specific focus areas is available in these sections:

 Webinar: Pasture and Range Weeds

-The severe drought in 2012 coupled with favorable environmental conditions this year have led to an explosion of weedy species in many pastures and rangelands.
+The severe drought in 2012 coupled with favorable environmental conditions in 2013 led to an explosion of weedy species in many pastures and rangelands.

-Extension Range and Forage Specialist Jerry Volesky recently presented a webinar on this topic and discussed some of the different weed responses that were observed this year along with when, and if, control measures should be applied.
+Extension Range and Forage Specialist Jerry Volesky presented a webinar on this topic and discussed some of the different weed responses that were observed along with when, and if, control measures should be applied.

 Water Conservation Materials Help Nebraskans Become Water Wise